Update: May 2021

 The surrounding forest suffered badly and our vineyard storage buildings, fencing, and irrigation systems have been destroyed.
 While insurance will cover material losses, crop insurance is not available in our area.
 We lost our entire 2020 Estate vintage, which accounts for more than half of our annual income.
 Fortunately, we were still able to vinify the fruit harvested from our partner vineyards.

 We have been moved by the numerous messages of concern and support we have received from our customers.
-You have been asking how you can help, and in response, Bradley’s sister Wendy has set up a GoFundMe campaign to enable us rebuild and replant what we have lost, beyond what can be covered by insurance.
+We thank everyone who donated to the GoFundMe campaign to enable us rebuild and replant what we have lost, beyond what can be covered by insurance.
+The outpouring of support has been above and beyond what we expected and so we have closed our campaign and would direct your charitable efforts to the list below of highly regarded organizations continuing to do that hard work of recovery.

 Aid our Wildfire-Ravaged Community